 You know what I am saying.

-You pick what you thought was the shorter line at the supermarket, and the cashier has to call a manager for help for the person in front of you.
+It could be when you pick what you thought was the shorter line at the supermarket, and the cashier has to call a manager for help for the person in front of you.
 You watch the next line over go through two customers before the manager even gets to your register.
 It figures.

-You are driving somewhere for an appointment and seem to get every red light on the way there.
+Maybe you are driving somewhere for an appointment and seem to get every red light on the way there.
 It figures.

-You get a telephone call and forget to take the chicken out of the oven, and it gets overcooked.
+You could get a telephone call and forget to take the chicken out of the oven, and it gets overcooked.
 It figures.

 Something happens that is not what you planned or wanted, and you say, “It figures.”

 This is one of those expressions that annoys me.
 Yes, it annoys me.
 You may ask me why it annoys me.
 I may ask you, “Why does it figure?”